 Too late, story of my life.

-I might have started blubbering questions about the doctor’s qualifications at that point, but before I could finish I saw the business end of the buttonhook rod moving with purpose toward the center of my being, but thankfully it dipped out of sight behind the stretched blue of my paper gown.
+I might have started blubbering questions about the doctor’s qualifications at that point, but before I could finish I saw the business end of the buttonhook rod moving with purpose toward the center of my being.
+It soon dipped out of sight behind the stretched blue of my paper gown.

-I was about to find out the answer to that question, however.
+I was about to discover the answer to that question.

-After a word from the doctor, the nurse opened a valve, suddenly flooding my works with about 25 gallons of normal saline.
+After a word from the doctor, the nurse opened a valve that started flooding my works with about 25 gallons of normal saline.
 “We have to expand the bladder so we can see once we get in there,” the doctor explained as I gritted my teeth, the salty overflow leaking from the corners of my eyes.

 Meanwhile, the doctor was just getting warmed up.
-“Another push here as we go past the prostate,” he said, and suddenly I was talking in falsetto, “Let me know if you find Jimmy Hoffa up there.”
+“Another push here as we go past the prostate,” he said, and suddenly I was talking in falsetto: “Let me know if you find Jimmy Hoffa up there,” I squeaked.

-I thought it was a pretty good line, but it didn’t earn more than a smirk from the doctor, who seemed intent on his work, now leaning into it like you see some video gamers do when they’re working their joysticks and go zooming through the turns.
-The big difference here was that it was my stick he was working, and it wasn’t bringing me a whole lot of joy.
+I thought it was a pretty good line but it didn’t earn more than a smirk from the doctor, who seemed intent on his work, now leaning into it like you see some video gamers do when they’re working their joysticks and go zooming through the turns.

 “Okay we’re all the way in now,” the doctor said, “and I’m looking around your bladder.
 Want to see?”

-“Sure,” I squeaked, “I guess this is a once-in-a-lifetime opportunity I don’t want to miss.”
+“Sure,” I bleated.
+“I guess this is a once-in-a-lifetime opportunity I don’t want to miss.”